 - Many of us are victims of a mismatch between our genes, our environment, and our gut microbiomes

 I couldn’t unlearn the valuable lessons from my own experience.
 But I also discovered that conventional medicine was nowhere near ready to embrace these findings.
+And now I know why.
+It’s because of the pharmaceutical cabal that I talk about in this article.
 This led to a terrible conflict between what I was learning, and how I was allowed to practice in paeditrics.
 Something had to give…

 …It turned out that something was me.